hatchetProject/AI-Driver/README.md

 * Then run train.py by indicating the specific dataset and method.
 We use 10-fold cross-validation to determine the best parameters for each method.
 The datasets include original version, original+cleaned version, Phred version, Phred+cleaned version.The source of dataset can be changed according to your preference.
 Also, the range of parameters to be selected can be founded and changed in utils.py.
 * Analysis and testing of the models can be done in analyze.py and test.py.
 * outlier_detect.py uses Isolation Forest to detect outliers in data and remove them from the dataset.
 The new datasets are "cleaned".
-* The procedure can be described as the following code
+* The procedure can be described as the following code:
 ```python
 python DataLoader.py -pp POSITIVE_PATH -pn NEGATIVE_PATH -op OUTPUT_PATH
 python outlier_detect.py -ip INPUT_PATH -op OUTPUT_PATH -t DATA_TYPE